sfoa6558/JsonPlaceHolder/README.md

 # JsonPlaceHolder
      Criteria to Implement
 The only criteria I did not implement was the log/html report.
 I used the Visual Studio IDE to create the API tests along with the Nunit library among others.
-The debugging functionality in that environment was enough for me to debug any issues with the project.
+The debugging functionality in that environment has always been enough to resolve issues.
+I usually configure tests in Team City and results are sent in email.

       Architectural issues
 I notice several things with the API.